 Security issues, especially with respect to patient confidentiality, are addressed through the careful and tactical efforts of the cloud server (such as risk analysis, data encryption, etc.) to ensure the safety and confidentiality of patient medical data.
 The Health Insurance Portability and Accountability Act (HIPAA) has helped ensure and protect the confidentiality and security of medical information.
 This “health information” includes electronic patient health information (ePHI).
 Consequently, this type of data must be securely protected.

-But above everything else, cloud-based solutions have much more extension and additional tools that can be implemented into your cloud EHR system.
+But above everything else, cloud-based solutions have much more extensions and additional tools that can be implemented into your cloud EHR system.

-Based on AI and Machine Learning, it is possible to create treatment scenarios, provide smart diet optimization based on biochemical blood tests, and analyze a patient’s data to make predictions on the need for surgeries, medicines, hospitalizations, and so on.
+Using AI and Machine Learning, it is possible to create treatment scenarios, provide smart diet optimization based on biochemical blood tests, and analyze patient’s data to make predictions on the need for surgeries, medicines, hospitalizations, and so on.

 Computer vision and AI algorithms can also help to triage cases in the system’s worklist so the most critical cases get the most immediate attention.
 AI algorithms can prioritize cases based on automated detection, for example, critical cases, such as the head CT with hemorrhage in the brain, are placed at the top and ordinary cases — at the bottom.
 In the long term, such a tool can combine interdisciplinary data with visual data to achieve the most reliable diagnosis, recommending further workup and prognosis.

 In addition, many patients’ problems can be solved online.
 Meetings that do not require an office visit can be processed online and through mobile applications.
 To provide constant communication between doctors and patients, a cloud-based system can have chatbots with various communication scripts.
 Patients can learn how to behave in different situations, as well as provide doctors with feedback about the treatment results.

 Cloud-based systems offer so many advantages over on-site server software that they just can’t be overlooked.